watson-developer-cloud/car-dashboard/README.md

 [![codecov.io](https://codecov.io/github/watson-developer-cloud/conversation-simple/coverage.svg?branch=master)](https://codecov.io/github/watson-developer-cloud/car-dashboard?branch=master)

-This application demonstrates how the Conversation service uses intent capabilities in an animated car dashboard UI.
+This application demonstrates how the Watson Assistant service uses intent capabilities in an animated car dashboard UI.

-For more information about Conversation, see the [detailed documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).
+For more information about Watson Assistant, see the [detailed documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).

 [See the demo](http://conversation-demo.mybluemix.net/).